Have you wondered whether a proposal or a contract is the right fit for your next creative project?

 A contract has a completely different purpose.

-A contract is a relationship building tool.
+A contract is a relationship-building tool.

-A contract is there to get everyone on the same page, by literally getting everyone on the same page.
+It’s designed to get everyone on the same page by literally getting everyone on the same page.

 I like to say that a contract is there to make sure that you’re not unintentionally disappointing your clients.

-We’ve all worked with those clients who have completely unreasonable expectations about what you’re going to do for the cost.
+We’ve all worked with clients who have completely unreasonable expectations about what you’re going to do for the cost.

 That’s the purpose of your contract: to make sure everyone is on the same page about what the relationship is going to look like from a nitty-gritty standpoint.